 FIND “ME” TIME: When you have a husband, kids, and a job, you no longer have “me” time whenever you want it.
 Relish in it.
 Don’t fill up your day with endless errands.
 Relax.
-Find time to breath.
+Find time to breathe.
 Sit down.
 Read a book.
 Go for a walk.
 Enjoy nature.
 Go out to dinner by yourself.

 YOU ARE IN CONTROL OF YOUR LIFE: Think about the decisions you’re making and how they might impact your future.
 Whatever decision you make, you can always change your mind if you are not happy.
-Take sometime to re-evaluate after a month and know it’s ok to walk away from bad habits, bad situations, and bad relationships.
+Take some time to re-evaluate after a month and know it’s ok to walk away from bad habits, bad situations, and bad relationships.

 DON’T FIND A HUSBAND UNTIL AFTER 30: Go on dates, but don’t set your sights on searching for “the one” until after 30.
 Focus on you and your life.
 You don’t need a spouse and kids to make your life complete at 25.

 DON’T COMPARE YOURSELF: I’m incredibly thankful I did not grow up with social media, but that doesn’t mean I didn’t compare myself to my peers.
-She has a better shirt, better hair, a better car, more money, skinnier, a better job, a bigger house, prettier furniture…the list goes on.
+She has a better shirt, better hair, a better car, more money, she’s skinnier, a better job, makes more money, a bigger house, prettier furniture…the list goes on.
 Thinking these things will only cause negativity in your life.
 Be happy with who you are because you’ve come a long way!
-And know, just because she looks like she has it all, doesn’t mean she really does.
+And know, just because she looks like she has it all, doesn’t mean she does.
 Happiness is not reflective of “things”, and people rarely wear their struggles on their sleeve.

 IT’S OKAY TO SAY NO: Wow, this was a hard one to learn.
 You don’t have to agree to be liked.
 You don’t owe anyone anything.
 Don’t ever feel obligated.
 Ultimately, you are the one affected by the decisions you make in life.

 NOT EVERYONE WILL LIKE YOU: There will be some people who utterly despise you.
 Move on.
 Don’t worry about it.
 You are who you are.
-If someone doesn’t like it, screw em.
+If someone doesn’t like it, screw ’em.